lampenlampen/PrivateWiki/PrivateWiki/Assets/DefaultPages/Syntax.md

 ### Tags

-If enabled hashtags `#this_is_a_tag` are recognized as tags.
+If enabled, hashtags `#this_is_a_tag` are recognized as tags.
 Tags can be written everywhere in the document.